StAR: Segment Anything Reasoner: Additional Methodology Details and Discussion

 REST facilitates exploration by breaking the conventional coupling between the number of generated rollouts $n$ and the number of trajectories used for policy updates $m$.
 Specifically, REST samples a large pool of rollouts (e.g., 128 or 256) and updates the policy using only a small, informative subset: the 8 highest-advantage and 8 lowest-advantage trajectories ($n=$ 256, $m=$ 16).
 Although similar approaches have been introduced, previous analyses were confined to wall-clock training budgets~\cite{pods}; in contrast, we analyze the effectiveness in terms of the learning signal and further align training technique with the test-time compute strategy.

 When all rollouts for a sample are uniformly correct or uniformly incorrect, advantages tend to collapse to near-zero, substantially reducing learning efficiency.
 As shown in Fig.~\ref{fig:rest}, expanding rollout generation and selecting only meaningful trajectories reduces the prevalence of such samples by 35\% on average.
 For particularly difficult problems, broadened exploration enables the model to learn dormant reasoning patterns that do not readily manifest within pre-trained capacity, yielding notable gains on hard reasoning problems.
+Likewise, the example in Fig.~\ref{fig:rest_comparison} illustrates that REST increases the likelihood of discovering rare successful trajectories for challenging problems, thereby enabling our model to elicit high-quality reasoning patterns.
 Conversely, training on the lowest-advantage paths also promotes suppression of incorrect outputs, redistributing probability mass toward other plausible paths~\cite{zhu2025NSR}. \emph{Finally, training in a large-sampling regime makes majority voting more effective, since the training procedure shapes the model distribution under the similar sampling regime used at test time (see Tab.~\ref{tab:main_analysis} left).}